NOTARIAL SERVICES AVAILABLE AT WORRALL MOSS MARTIN LAWYERS

-Private client work undertaken by Kate Moss and Peter Worrall as Notaries
+Private client work undertaken by Kate Moss as Notary

-Peter Worrall and Kate Moss provide through Worrall Moss Martin Lawyers, a wide range of Notarial services for private clients.
-Here are some examples of the Notarial work that they do
+Kate Moss provides a wide range of Notarial services for private clients through Worrall Moss Martin Lawyers.
+Here are some examples of the Notarial work that she does:

 - providing Notarial certificates for private clients